Odo (Star Trek): Star Trek: Deep Space Nine

 Odo is tacitly mentioned in the third season of Star Trek: Picard, set two decades after Deep Space Nine, as still being among the Great Link and having informed Worf of a rogue group of Changelings plotting a terrorist attack against the Federation.

+In Star Trek: Prodigy, a holographic version of Odo appears in "Kobayashi" as a part of the Enterprise-D bridge crew during Dal R'El's attempts to beat the Kobayashi Maru test.
+The other crewmembers that Dal selects are former crewmembers of the Enterprise and Enterprise-D.

 Mirror Universe

 In the Mirror Universe, Odo is the supervisor of the mining complex at Terok Nor.
 He is a brutal taskmaster over Terran slaves there and tolerates no deviation from his strict rules.
 Relatively little is known of him, as no one in the Mirror Universe is aware that the wormhole exists or who Odo's people are.
 During a mining accident, Odo begins an evacuation of the Terran workers from the complex.
-Julian Bashir, seizing the opportunity to escape, disintegrates him with a disruptor.
+Julian Bashir, seizing the opportunity to escape, destroys him with a disruptor.

-In this reality, Odo has his own set of rules called the "Rules of Obedience" and quotes one of the rules in the same way that regular universe Quark would quote the Ferengi Rules of Acquisition.
+In this reality, Odo has his own set of rules called the "Rules of Obedience" and quotes one of the rules in the same way that mainstream universe Quark would quote the Ferengi Rules of Acquisition.

 After filming of the episode "Crossover", which was mirror Odo's sole onscreen appearance, actor René Auberjonois liked the mirror universe uniform so much he began wearing it while playing the regular universe version of Odo as well.